godotengine/godot-docs/learning/workflow/assets/exporting_images.rst

 This section is similar to the previous one, except it can operate on a selected group of images.
 When a image is in a group, the settings from the global export options are overridden by the ones from the group.
-An image can only be in one group at the same time.
-So if the image is in another group different to the current one being edited, it will not be selectable.
+An image can only be in one group at a time.
+So if the image is in a group other than the current one being edited, it will not be selectable.

 .. image:: /img/imagegroup.png